HFintan/pda_ass1/README.md

 To run individual (or some selection of) cells, you can use the Cell tab to choose your preferred option, but we'll aim for a nice notebook setup such that Run All should be the default.

+NOTE: The Run All was working, but after a recent update appears to have stopped running the code cells properly.
+My googling leads me to believe that this is due to a recent browser or adblock update, but I've not been able to find the fix.
+I also tried reinstalling anaconda, but time and a crappy internet connection in this hostel are proving problematic.
+Apologies.
+I think Running All and then Running All Below the Tnettenba png works.

 References: